mckennapsean/dissertation/thesis-office.md

 When referring to figure sub-parts, use Fig 2.1a, Fig. 2.1a) or Fig. 2.1(a), what would Chris recommend?
 Papers have done it differently, and I can clean up each to be the same.
+IEEE style says to use (a), but can also use left, right, top, bottom, etc. if that is simpler / easier.

+Titles/headers: simplify/shorten so that they are not as long.
+Depending on the hierarchy is perfectly reasonable.

 Check Margins: 1.25 inches on the left and right and 1 inch only on the bottom